barasoch-art/english-for-designers/case/index.md

 # 🎨 Van Gogh Museum – Website Design Case Study

----

 ## 🟡 Project Overview

-This project focuses on designing a modern website for a fictional Van Gogh Museum.
+This project is a design of a modern website for a fictional Van Gogh Museum.
-The goal was to create an engaging digital experience that presents Vincent van Gogh’s life and artwork in a clear, emotional, and accessible way.
+The goal was to create a clear and engaging experience that shows Vincent van Gogh’s life and work.

----
+The website helps users explore artworks, exhibitions, and key information in a simple and intuitive way.

 ## 🔴 Problem

-Many museum websites feel overwhelming, outdated, or difficult to navigate.
+Many museum websites are hard to use.
-Visitors often struggle to quickly find key information such as exhibitions, artist background, or ticket options.

-The challenge was to design a website that is visually rich while remaining simple, structured, and user-friendly.

----
+They often feel messy, outdated, or too complex.

+Users can struggle to:

+* find important information
+* understand the structure
+* stay engaged with the content

+These websites also often fail to reflect the emotion and value of the artwork.

 ## 🟢 Goal

-The goal was to create a visually engaging and intuitive interface that:
+The goal was to create a website that:

-* clearly communicates information
+* is easy to navigate
+* looks clean and modern
 * highlights artwork without distraction
 * guides users naturally through the content

----

 ## 🔵 My Role